jorgeah92/Music_Generative_Adversarial_Network/README.md

 * gan_training.py - A python script version of our final model used to train our model on AWS
 * image_GAN_midi_Final.ipynb - A notebook version of our final model which we used to explore our model and outputs

+## AWS Instance Specifications

+An AWS instance was used to train the GAN models for both 1000 epochs with training set size 200,000 and 2000 epoch with training set size 15,000.

+Instance used:
+* Location of servers - N. California
+* Deep Learning AMI (Ubuntu 18.04) Version 42.1 - ami-0f2dda3eb2d4dfba0
+* Instance type - g4dn.2xlarge

 ## NX deployment
 The NX deployment for this project pretty straightforward, as we already trained the model that can be loaded on the NX.
 * First we need to setup an NGC container, we used the below command to create it